ZechyW/cs-toolkit/README.md

 Alternatively, use `npm run dev` to build the bundles in development mode (https://webpack.js.org/concepts/mode/), or `npm run watch` to watch for changes to the sources and rebuild them automatically.

-For convenience, the shell script `start-dev` will spin up the Django development server and start watching for changes to the frontend sources at the same time.
+For convenience, the shell script `start-dev` will spin up the Django server in debug mode and start watching for changes to the frontend sources at the same time.
 Set the `PORT` environment variable to use a non-default port:

 ```
 PORT=9000 ./start-dev
 ```

+### Profiling

+Use `npm run profile` to profile the contents/size of the main Webpack bundle.